langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## What is Memory?

-Memory refers to the processing of data from the past to make it more useful for an application.
+Memory in the context of LLMs and AI applications refers to the ability to process, retain, and utilize information from past interactions or data sources.
 Examples include:

-- Managing what messages (e.g., from a long message history) are sent to a chat model to limit token usage;
+- Managing what messages (e.g., from a long message history) are sent to a chat model to limit token usage
-- Summarizing past conversations to give a chat model context from prior interaction;
+- Summarizing past conversations to give a chat model context from prior interactions
-- Selecting few shot examples (e.g, from a dataset) to guide model responses;
+- Selecting few shot examples (e.g., from a dataset) to guide model responses
-- Maintaining persistent data (e.g., user preferences or conversation context) across multiple chat sessions;
+- Maintaining persistent data (e.g., user preferences) across multiple chat sessions
-- Allowing an LLM to update its own prompt using past information (e.g., meta-prompting);
+- Allowing an LLM to update its own prompt using past information (e.g., meta-prompting)

 Below, we'll discuss each of these examples in some detail.

 ## Managing Messages

-Chat models accept instructions through [messages](https://python.langchain.com/docs/concepts/#messages), which can serve as general instructions (e.g., a system message) or specific user-provided information (e.g., human messages).
-In chat applications, messages often alternate between human input and model responses, accumulating in a list over time.
-Because context windows are limited and token-rich message lists are costly, many applications can benefit from approaches to actively manage messages.
+Chat models accept instructions through [messages](https://python.langchain.com/docs/concepts/#messages), which can serve as general instructions (e.g., a system message) or user-provided instructions (e.g., human messages).
+In chat applications, messages often alternate between human inputs and model responses, accumulating in a list over time.
+Because context windows are limited and token-rich message lists can be costly, many applications can benefit from approaches to actively manage messages.

-One approach is simply to remove messages (e.g., based upon recency) from a message list.
+One approach is simply to remove messages (e.g., based upon some criteria such as recency) from a message list.
 To do this based upon a particular number of tokens, we can use [`trim_messages`](https://python.langchain.com/v0.2/docs/how_to/trim_messages/#getting-the-last-max_tokens-tokens).
-As an example, we can use this utility to keep the last `max_tokens` from the total list of Messages
+As an example, the `trim_messages` utility can keep the last `max_tokens` from a list of Messages.

 ```python
 from langchain_core.messages import trim_messages